 As sociologists, we can spell out the social and cultural conditions that have to be realized if personal flourishing is to be possible in contemporary societies.
 In collaboration with philosophers, we can also explore the contours of a normative philosophical anthropology.
 Going against the strictures of post-structuralism and deconstruction, philosophers may even try to specify some essential capacities and powers that make a human being properly human and life worth living.
 If we ask the actors themselves to spell out their basic beliefs, their normative intuitions and the values they adhere to, we may understand their various conceptions of the good life and feed them back to philosophers to formalize them for us, so that we can properly map the normative frameworks that orient their conduct.
 Anticipating the results of such a survey, I guess that we will find out that actors freely mix positions that philosophers tend to consider as oppositions.
 Virtue ethics, deontology and consequentialism have now become an integral part of the contemporary vocabulary of motives and aspirations: “Most of the time subjects simultaneously take into account moral norms, practice ethical reflection, and consider the consequences of their acts” (Fassin, 2014: 433).

 Reconnecting moral philosophy and moral sociology to critical theory and critical realism, we should perhaps try out a negative formulation.
 If sociologists cannot stipulate for others how they should live, they can nevertheless do two things: uncover structural injustices and social pathologies on the one hand (left hand?) and point to the dangers of authoritarian attempts that impose their vision of the good life on all on the other hand (right hand?).
 At a more general level, they can indicate the social conditions of exploitation, the degenerative structures of domination and other “generalized master-slave relations” that lead to alienation, repression and failed lives without freedom, meaning or solidarity.
 Removing the conditions of “unflourishing” automatically opens up the space for alternative forms of life that stimulate human flourishing, understood here as the realization and perfection of one’s agential powers and transformative capabilities that are made possible by the collective realization and release of society’s powers and possibilities.
-At the more concrete level, social scientists can join the struggle and show that the current attempts to force the self-realization of some all can only lead to disaster.
-By doing their work, they can also offer a consolation in dark times and point to the increasing solidarity worldwide among those who resist authoritarian governments that try to forcefully impose vision of the good life without giving a damn about justice.
+At the more concrete level, social scientists can join the struggle and show that the current attempts to force the self-realization of some onto all can only lead to disaster.
+By doing their work, they can also offer a consolation in dark times and point to the increasing solidarity worldwide among those who resist authoritarian governments that try to forcefully impose their vision of the good life without giving a damn about justice.

 References